Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 - Reishi Mushroom: Uses, Side Effects, Interactions, Dosage, and Warning

 Learn more about Reishi Mushroom uses, effectiveness, possible side effects, interactions, dosage, user ratings and products that contain Reishi Mushroom

 Non-profit foundation providing reliable, scientifically accurate, personalized information for convenient and enjoyable healthy eating.

-.
-One of the most widely used type of mushroom is the Agaricus bisporus which” is an edible basidiomycete mushroom native to grasslands in Europe and North America" (Wikipedia).
+One of the most widely used types of mushroom is the Agaricus bisporus which is "an edible basidiomycete mushroom native to grasslands in Europe and North America" (Wikipedia).
 When this mushroom is immature it has two colors which are brown and white.
 These immature mushrooms go by different names such as common mushroom and button mushroom.
 When the mushroom is brown in color with its cap opened, it is considered to be a Portobello mushroom.
 Cultivated in over 70 countries throughout the world, this is one of the most common forms of mushrooms.

 The Health Benefits of Portobello Mushrooms

 Not only are Portobello mushrooms low in fat, but they are also high in fiber.
 With almost five grams per cup, you are promoting excellent intestinal health when you include Portobello mushrooms in your daily diet.
 If you suffer from constipation or want to prevent it, eating these mushrooms helps keep you regular.
 The fiber also helps your bile ducts move the cholesterol out of your body more effectively.